masterzen/blog/_drafts/designing-a-keyboard-part3.md

 #### Do not use striplines

-A [stripline](https://en.wikipedia.org/wiki/Stripline) is an layer trace embedded in a dielectric medium itself sandwiched by two copper plane.
+A [stripline](https://en.wikipedia.org/wiki/Stripline) is a layer trace embedded in a dielectric medium itself sandwiched by two copper plane.
 On the reverse a microstrip is a trace at the surface (not embdded).It's best to route differential pairs as microstrips.

 ![Striplines vs Microstrip](https://miro.medium.com/max/600/0*i-RNq6OJI1Af7eoB.){: .align-center style="width: 50%"}

 #### Avoid Bends

 If possible, the differential pair should never do a straight U-turn.
-When bending maintain a 135º angle all the time.
+When bending, maintain a 135º angle all the time.

 #### Keep away from edges